Pseudo-Physics-Informed Neural Operators: Enhancing Operator Learning from Limited Data: Experiments

 Next, we assessed the accuracy of the learned physics laws by examining the relative \(L_2\) error in predicting the source functions \(f\) from \(\phi\) (see \eqref{eq:pde-learn}).
 We tested on \textit{Darcy Flow}, \textit{nonlinear diffusion}, and \textit{Eikonal}.
 We compared a baseline method that removes the convolution layer of \(\phi\), leaving only the fully connected layers, namely MLP (see Fig~\ref{fig:phi} bottom).
-The results are reported in Appendix Table \ref{tb:utof}.
+The results are reported in Table \ref{tb:utof}.
 It can be observed that in nearly every case, adding a convolution layer indeed significantly improves the accuracy of \(\phi\).
 This improvement might be attributed to the convolution layer's ability to integrate neighboring information and compensate for the information loss introduced by finite difference in approximating the derivatives.
 We also experimented with multiple convolution layers, but the improvement was found to be marginal.

 In addition, we found the operator learning improvement is relatively \textit{robust} to the accuracy of our physics representation $\phi$.
 For instance, on \textit{Darcy Flow} with training size 5 and 10, the relative $L_2$ error of $\phi$ network is 0.2285 and 0.1392, which is significantly bigger than with training size 30 where the relative $L_2$ error is 0.0688.
-Yet the error reduction upon FNO (see Table~\ref{tab:darcy}) under all the three training sizes is above 60\%.
+Yet the error reduction upon FNO (see Table~\ref{tab:darcy-ppi}) under all the three training sizes is above 60\%.
 The error reduction upon DONet is 40\% for training size 5 and over 50\% for training size 10 and 30.
 The results imply that even roughly capturing the underlying physics (with $\phi$) can substantially boost the operator learning performance.
-In Appendix Section~\ref{sect:appendix:point-wise}, we we provide a detailed comparison of the point-wise error of our method against standard NO, along with additional discussions.